takapy0210/portfolio/content/home/experience.md

   date_start = "2009-04-01"
   date_end = "2013-03-31"
   description = """
-  * Department of Computer and Media Engineering
+  Details:
+  * Bachelor of Science in Information Technology
   * Head of the Special Planning Department, Executive Committee
   """